Are you looking to compare the top universities that offer a Bachelor of Science in Brisbane?

 Queensland University of Technology offers a Bachelor of Science with 5 majors to choose from; Biological Sciences, Chemistry, Earth Science, Environmental Science, and Physics.
 QUT boasts a new multimillion-dollar research and teaching facility, which includes a $230M Science and Engineering Precinct.
 As a Science student, you would have access to these facilities for research and field studies and opportunities.

 QUT also offers a Vacation Research program, international study tours, and student-led projects as part of your Degree.
-The degree is 3 years full time (or part-time equivalent).
-The ATAR for 2022 is around 70.
+The degree is 3 years full-time (or part-time equivalent).
+The ATAR for 2023 is around 70.
 Assumed knowledge includes:

 University of Queensland

-The University of Queensland offers over 25 majors/specialisations to choose from as part of studying a Bachelor of Science.
+The University of Queensland offers over 16 extended majors, 24 majors/specialisms and 32 minors to choose from as part of studying a Bachelor of Science.
 You’ll learn how to work confidently in a range of labs, including wet, dry, and clinical labs, PC2, and PC3 labs, and animal diagnostic, operating, and skills-training labs.
 Some majors offer fieldwork opportunities in locations such as the Great Barrier Reef, Fraser Island, national parks, and outback Queensland.
 They also offer 13 dual degrees that include a Bachelor of Science.

 Honours is available as an additional year of study if you receive a certain GPA set by the head of the school at the completion of your degree.
 The Bachelor of Science is studied at the St Lucia Campus.
 In 2023 the required ATAR was 80.
 Prerequisites include: